Glenferdinza/CapstoneProject/README.md

 - **Scalable Intelligence**: Consistent analysis quality across different scenarios

 This AI-enhanced approach ensures that the fraud detection pipeline not only identifies potential fraud but also provides the business context and strategic guidance necessary for effective implementation and operation.

+Created By : Glenferdinza A.
+Email : asyadda05@gmail.com